Pleonasm: Foreign words

 These sentences use phrases which mean, respectively, "the the restaurant restaurant", "the the tar tar", "with in juice sauce" and so on.
 However, many times these redundancies are necessary—especially when the foreign words make up a proper noun as opposed to a common one.
 For example, "We went to Il Ristorante" is acceptable provided the audience can infer that it is a restaurant.
-(If they understand Italian and English it might, if spoken, be misinterpreted as a generic reference and not a proper noun, leading the hearer to ask "Which ristorante do you mean?"—such confusions are common in richly bilingual areas like Montreal or the American Southwest when mixing phrases from two languages.)
+(If they understand Italian and English it might, if spoken, be misinterpreted as a generic reference and not a proper noun, leading the hearer to ask "Which ristorante do you mean?"—such confusions are common in richly bilingual areas such as Montreal or the American Southwest when mixing phrases from two languages.)
 But avoiding the redundancy of the Spanish phrase in the second example would only leave an awkward alternative: "La Brea pits are fascinating".

-Most find it best to not even drop articles when using proper nouns made from foreign languages:
+Most people find it best not to drop articles when using proper nouns made from foreign languages: